 1) holding a gun to someone and threatening to shoot them;

-2) texting your ex-husband and threatening to burn his girlfriend’s car
+2) texting an ex-husband and threatening to burn his girlfriend’s car

 1) the threat was vague and not specific;

-2) the conduct of the recipient indicates he/she was not in reasonable fear for her safety;
+2) the response or behavior of the accuser indicates he/she was not in reasonable fear for his/her safety;

-3) the recipient’s fear was fleeting/not lasting; and
+3) the accuser's fear was fleeting/not lasting; and

 4) the threat was a gesture and not communicated verbally, in writing or electronically.

-Domestic violence is the use of physical violence, the threat of violence, or harmful psychological or emotional tactics against co-habitant, spouse, family member, or girlfriend/boyfriend.
-Same-sex domestic partners, spouses, and unmarried boyfriends and girlfriends are protected parties by California domestic violence laws.
+Domestic violence is the use of physical violence, the threat of violence, or harmful psychological or emotional tactics against a co-habitant, spouse, family member, or girlfriend/boyfriend.
+Same-sex domestic partners, spouses, and unmarried boyfriends and girlfriends are protected parties under California domestic violence laws.